awestover/thoughts/content/0stack/unreadable-notes/distributed-notes/Borůvka.md

 Suppose you have a length $n$ vector that is initialized to contain all zeros.

-Goal: is probably not going to result in me abandoning theory.
-Instead I hope the positive results of my period of reflection will include:
-- Regarding the "problem finding" part of doing research as important, and practicing the problem finding skill more Process a sequence of $O(n)$ increment and decrement operations to indices in the vector, which end with a single index being non-zero, and then report the index storing the non-zero value.
+Process a sequence of $O(n)$ increment and decrement operations to indices in the vector, which end with a single index being non-zero, and then report the index storing the non-zero value.